BitcoinQnA/node-guide/_pages/about.md

 Your node, your rules.

-We aim to keep this site up to date with the devlopment or additions of new nodes but the Bitcoin industry is a fast moving one so if you see something incrorrect or missing, please help us out by creating a [pull request](https://github.com/BitcoinQnA/node-guide).
+We aim to keep this site up to date with the devlopment or additions of new nodes but the Bitcoin industry is a fast moving one, so if you see something incrorrect or missing, please help us out by creating a [pull request](https://github.com/BitcoinQnA/node-guide).

 ***